LYK315/LYK315/README.md

 # Hi, Kai here☕

 <!-- Bio / Intro -->
-I’m a recent graduate with solid foundation in both front-end and back-end development, experienced in React and Django, and I’m always excited to take on new challenges!🔥🦾
+I’m always excited to take on new challenges!🔥🦾

 <!-- Skills -->
 ## Skills